CharlesGueunet/vimmic/README.md

 VimMic is well-documented vim configuration along with a set of plugins for the Vim text editor.
 It stand for Vim Make It Clever and is aimed to keep this editor light and efficient.
-It should be easy to use and customize for anyone who is familiar with Vim.

 __CHANGELOG__
 --------------

+* Ctrl-x x trigger chained completion and not only omni
 * Remove nerd commenter, use 'gc' operator instead
 * Add [place.vim](https://github.com/joereynolds/place.vim) to make changes without moving the cursor